 A lot of customization options

 Shopify also offers an array of customization options with the multitude of free themes as well.
 Over and above the available free or paid themes one can add custom design attributes to come with his preferred look and feel.

 Cons of using Shopify

-In spite so much to offer Shopify does not come without an array of drawbacks as well.
+In spite of so much to offer Shopify does not come without an array of drawbacks as well.
 From the point of view of establishing an e-commerce business, Shopify also comes packed with few disadvantages.

 Shopify is not free